+02. Study

-02. Why Study Geography at SSU?
+Geography at SSU?

 1. A diverse curriculum.
 Curriculum in the Geography and Sustainability Department begins with a diverse core of human, physical, and technical courses.
 Concentrations in Environmental Sustainability, Sustainable Tourism and Cartography and GIS are all available.
 More flexible BA and BS geography degrees are also offered.
-There are a BS/MS Cartography and GIS program, an undergraduate GIS certificate and five minors also available hands-on experience.
+There are a BS/MS Cartography and GIS program, an undergraduate GIS certificate and five minors also available

+- 2. Study and collaborate with exceptional scholar-teachers whose research informs local, regional and international debates on topics like socio-economic development, environmental sustainability, spatial planning, climate change, tourism and urbanization. - 3.
+Out of classroom education.
+We excel at providing field-oriented, hands-on experience.
 In addition to class field trips, the department organizes annual study tours to Europe and across the US.
-Previous trips included: Athens, Florence, Munich, London, Moscow, Beijing, Dublin, Belfast, Lisbon, Madrid, Montreal, Barbados, the Grand Canyon, the Southwest United States and Disney World.

-2. Study and collaborate with exceptional scholar-teachers whose research informs local, regional and international debates on topics like socioeconomic development, environmental sustainability, spatial planning, climate change, tourism and urbanization.

-3. Out of classroom education.
-We excel at providing field-oriented, undergraduates, graduate students and faculty united by a commitment to use geographical tools and insights to address critical environmental and social challenges

-4. The department's Digital Geography Lab (DGL) is regarded as one of the best academic geography-based computer labs in the U.S. This unique facility is dedicated to supporting and fostering undergraduate and graduate geo-spatial computing education and research.
+Previous trips included: Athens, Florence, Munich, London, Moscow, Beijing, Dublin, Belfast, Lisbon, Madrid, Montreal, Barbados, the Grand Canyon, the Southwest United States and Disney World. - 4.
+The department's Digital Geography Lab (DGL) is regarded as one of the best academic geography-based computer labs in the U.S. This unique facility is dedicated to supporting and fostering undergraduate and graduate geo-spatial computing education and research.
 The DGL facilitates collaboration within the department, and is a focal point for faculty, undergraduate and graduate research.